cneiderer/dsp/05a-python.md

 How are Python lists and tuples similar and different?
 Which will work as keys in dictionaries?
 Why?

->> Lists and tuples are both containers for a sequence of elements; however, lists are mutable and tuples are not (i.e., you can change list items in-place, but you cannot change tuple items in-place.)
-Tuples can be used as keys in dictionaries because dictionary keys must be immutable in order to be appropriate hashed.
+>> Lists and tuples are both containers for an ordered sequence of elements; however, lists are mutable and tuples are not (i.e., you can change list items in-place, but you cannot change tuple items in-place.)
+>>
+>> Because dictionaries are implemented using a hash table the keys must be immutable; therefore, tuples can be used as keys in dictionaries and lists cannot.

 ---